dinhomathias/Amc/Extensions-–-Your-first-Bot.md

 Give it a try!
 Start a chat with your bot and issue the `/start` command - if all went right, it will reply.

-But the Bot not doing anything yet, besides answering to the `/start` command.
+But our Bot can now only answer to the `/start` command.
 Let's add another handler that listens for regular messages.
 Use the `MessageHandler`, another `Handler` subclass, to echo to all text messages:

 ```python
 >>> def echo(bot, update):